llpk79/llpk79.github.io/_posts/2019-5-23-food-deserts.md

 ##### Food deserts are defined as areas of [low income and low access](https://www.ers.usda.gov/webdocs/publications/93141/eib%20209%20summary.pdf?v=6737.3) and a few designations exist based on the density of the population.

-##### King County is largly urban and all of our data pertains the low income and 1 mile from nearest grocery store designation.
+##### King County is largly urban and all of our data pertains to the low income and 1 mile from nearest grocery store designation.

 ##### The USDA food desert data is from 2015, so we only look at survey data from that year.